EMollar/QA-Automation-Challenge/README.md

 The four cases have been prepared in such a way that two of them will pass the assertions and the other two will not, so when we launch the TestSuite it will appear with failed tests.

 Below is a quick explanation of each of the four cases:
-- TC01.- Add two numbers and multiply that result - Passed Case -> It does the sum of two numbers and the result multiplies them.
+- **TC01.- Add two numbers and multiply that result - Passed Case** -> It does the sum of two numbers and the result multiplies them.
 At the beginning of the test there is a step ("Properties") where we give value to the data we want to operate with and the expected results.
 This case, like TC02, has the assertions within each of the Soap steps.
-- TC02 -> The flow is the same as TC01.
+- **TC02.- Add two numbers and multiply that result - Failed Case (Wrong Result)** -> The flow is the same as TC01.
 For this case it has been forced to fail and for this reason it has been given in the parameters, step "Properties", a different number than the correct one.
 Like TC01, it has the assertions inside each of the Soap steps.
-- TC03 -> With the help of a Groovy script we send requests to the Add service incriminating the input parameters of the Request until the service fails for exceeding the maximum number of characters.
+- **TC03.- Max number of digits - Passed Case** -> With the help of a Groovy script we send requests to the Add service incriminating the input parameters of the Request until the service fails for exceeding the maximum number of characters.
 In this way we check the maximum number of characters that the service supports for both operators.
 For this case and for TC04 the assertions are in the Groovy script (this way we see a second way to create assertions).
-- TC04 -> The flow is the same as for TC03.
+- **TC04.- Max number of digits - Failed Case (Over the max number)** -> The flow is the same as for TC03.
 For this case it has been forced to fail and for this purpose it has been given in the parameters, step "Properties", a different maximum number of characters than the one accepted by the input parameter.
 For this case and for TC03 the assertions are in the Groovy script (this way we see a second way to create assertions).

 The next step, having already the docker image provided by the official SoapUI documentation, has been the creation of a pipeline in Jenkins to run the Docker image and in this way launch the TestSuite from Jenkins.